AaHaHaa/MMTools/README.md

 For rate-equation-gain modeling, all pumping schemes are implemented: copumping, counterpumping, co+counter-pumping, as well as with and without ASE.

-For multimode, GPU computations (with Nvidia cuda) is highly recommended.
-I have written a lot of cuda files to speed up simulations.
+For multimode, GPU computations (with Nvidia CUDA) is highly recommended.
+I have written a lot of CUDA files to speed up simulations.
 It is controlled by `sim.gpu_yes=true or false`.

 For details, please read the supplement of our paper: https://doi.org/10.1364/JOSAB.500586.
 Please don't forget to cite our paper if you find this code useful in your work.
 I, the young and early-career researcher, need your support.
 Similarly, if you need help or have questions about the code, please feel free to send me an email.